-AIDS Project RI was founded approximately 30 years ago as a non-profit organization dedicated to providing compassionate, non-judgmental and collaborative response to the needs of people infected, affected and at-risk of HIV/AIDS.
+AIDS Project Rhode Island (APRI) is dedicated to providing a compassionate, nonjudgmental, and collaborative response to the needs of people living with, affected by, and at risk for HIV/AIDS.

-Today, The Project, as a division of Family Service of RI, continues its tradition of excellence while energetically developing new programs and approaches to meet today’s challenges.
+Today, APRI, as a division of FSRI, continues its tradition of excellence while energetically developing new programs and approaches to meet today’s challenges.

-Family Service of RI is a non-profit organization providing a wide array of human and educational services to primarily low-income children, adults and families in every Rhode Island community, and in Massachusetts and Connecticut along the Rhode Island border.
+Family Service of Rhode Island is a nonprofit organization providing a wide array of human and educational services to primarily low-income children, adults and families in every Rhode Island community.
 Some facts about Family Service of RI:

 - It’s accredited by the Council on Accreditation, an international accrediting organization.